The Cochlear Implant Experts

 Cochlear implants can be for both adults and children.

-With adults, they’re mainly for adults that were not born death but developed a hearing loss with age, having the most success with adults that developed their language before becoming death (prelingually deafened)
+With adults, they’re mainly for adults that were not born deaf but developed a hearing loss with age, having the most success with adults that developed their language before becoming deaf (prelingually deafened).